-Law and Darden Business School texts, study aids, supplies, clothing and gifts, greeting cards, stamps, health and beauty aids, snacks.
+Law textbooks, study aids, supplies, clothing and gifts, greeting cards, stamps, health and beauty aids, snacks and frozen dinners.
 On-site overnight dry cleaning service.
 C&C is a branch of the University of Virginia Bookstore and so has access to its main inventory.
 Coordinates special book orders.

 Slaughter Hall, Room 184

-In addition to the self-service copier in the Copy Center foyer, Betty Snow and Agatha Hinton are happy to copy, reduce, bind, and staple your documents.
+In addition to the self-service copier in the Copy Center foyer, Copy Center staff are happy to copy, reduce, bind and staple your documents.
 Costs for services are posted in the copy center.
-Copies are 5 cents per side (25 cents for color) for students.
 There are also a number of coin-operated or copicard machines located in the Law Library and on the second floor of Slaughter Hall.

 Sidley Café: Mon-Fri 8 a.m.-2 p.m.

 Greenberry's Coffee Bar: Mon-Thurs 8 a.m.-2:30 p.m., Fri 8 a.m.-2 p.m.